davidamichelson/DIV6700/schedule.md

 2. Based on the sources from the Latin middle ages, describe how the Christian impulse for reform (as seen in earlier sources such as the texts of monasticism or Islam) and the concept of Christendom (the fusion of empire and monotheism found in earlier sources) became joined together in medieval Europe.

-### Thursday, November 2: Discussion
+### Thursday, October 31: Discussion

 ## Week 12: The Clash of Global Christianities
-### Monday, November 6: Lecture on Micro-Christendoms on Crusade
+### Monday, November 4: Lecture on Micro-Christendoms on Crusade
 *Primary Sources*

 - Guibert of Nogent, "The Deeds of God through the Franks" Selections taken from *The Deeds Of God Through The Franks: A Translation of Guibert de Nogent’s Gesta Dei per Francos*, tr.
 Robert Levine (Woodbridge, U.K.: The Boydell Press, 1997), 40-45, 126-33. *(B)*